jcaraban/map/README.md

 Other compilers / OpenCl drivers are probably compatible, but have not been tested.

 ## Build
-**Note:** this is a research project and the code is not intended to be used as a production software, but as a minimum viable prototype for testing our research hypothesis.
-If you still wish to continue: download the source, install the requirements and type on your terminal:
+**Note:** this is a research project and the code is only a MVP for testing our research hypothesis.
+If you still wish to continue: download the source, install the requirements and type:
 ```
 make library && cd python
 python hill.py input-raster.tif output-raster.tif > log.txt